The Conference Method of Teaching

 —Walter Englert, Omar and Althea Hoskins Professor of Classical Studies and Humanities

-The culmination of conference inquiries is the class paper, ultimately leading to the final degree paper project.
+The culmination of conference inquiries is the class paper, ultimately leading to the final thesis project.
 The act of writing goes directly to the heart of human inquiry.
 The best writing, therefore, proceeds from thoughtful engagement with the important issues of life, through course readings, and discussions in a range of different fields.